Home › Label Printer Comparison

 Brother QL-820NWB Wireless Label Printer

 300 DPI QR code printing.
 WiFi, Bluetooth, USB.
 Two-colour label support (black and red).
 93 labels/minute.
-Best-in-class for small QR codes on professional labels.

 Best for QR codes300 DPITwo-colourView on Amazon